Steps to Successful Academic Planning for Study Abroad

 4. Do your homework.
 Research programs that you are considering carefully and in detail before completing and submitting application materials.
 Read program brochures, visit web sites, review application instructions very carefully, print and save course descriptions and syllabi, etc. Ask questions during the application process if you are uncertain about something.

 5. Select a Program.
-You may select from a variety of options offered by both CUA and by other institutions in the US and overseas or by other providers.
+You may select from a variety of options offered by CUA and our partner institutions.

 6. Meet with the Transfer Coordinator in the CUA School where you are pursuing a degree.

 Discuss with the Transfer Coordinator how proposed courses will count toward your degree.